-Prerequisite: ENG 101 with a grade of "C" or above Continuation of English 202.
+Continuation of English 202.
 Survey of literature movements from the Romantic Period of the 18th century through the 20th century, including the major Romantic and Victorian writers as well as the modern short story writers.
 Also offered as Honors.
-F. Sp
+F, Sp

-ENG 204- Shakespeare (IAI: H3905) (3,3) A college transfer course; consult the Transfer Center for more details.
+ENG 204- Shakespeare (IAI: H3905)

+A college transfer course; consult the Transfer Center for more details.

-Prerequisite: ENG 101 with a grade of "C" or above Study of Shakespeare's plays, including selections from the following: Henry V, Hamlet, Midsummer Night's Dream, Macbeth, Twelfth Night, All's Well That Ends Well, King Lear, Merchant of Venice, Anthony and Cleopatra, Othello and The Tempest.
+Study of Shakespeare's plays, including selections from the following: Henry V, Hamlet, Midsummer Night's Dream, Macbeth, Twelfth Night, All's Well That Ends Well, King Lear, Merchant of Venice, Anthony and Cleopatra, Othello and The Tempest.
 Emphasizes Shakespeare as a practical man of the theater.
 F, Sp